xJonathanLEI/substrate-contracts-workshop/0/setup.md

 ## Installing A Substrate Node

 We need to use a Substrate node with the built-in Contracts module.
-For this workshop we'll use the pre-designed Substrate Node Client.
+For this workshop we'll use the pre-designed Substrate node client.
 ```bash
 cargo install node-cli --git https://github.com/paritytech/substrate.git --force
 ```